Phil 2:1-11 or 2:1-5

 Watch a video with homily hints

 People, indeed, can convert.
 God himself asks us to believe that through today’s readings.
 The son who first said no can later say yes (Gospel); the wicked one can turn from his wickedness and still find life (First reading).
 This proves true in the pro-life effort; in fact, the flow of conversions is in the direction of life, not death.
 Norma McCorvey, the former “Jane Roe” and plaintiff (and winner) of the Supreme Court’s 1973 Roe v.
-Wade decision legalizing abortion, is now a pro-life Catholic who works full-time to end abortion.
+Wade decision legalizing abortion, became a pro-life Catholic and worked for the rest of her life to end abortion.
 The same is true of Dr. Bernard Nathanson, one of the chief engineers of the abortion rights movement.
 And there are so many others that an international society of ex-abortionists has been formed, called the “Society of Centurions.”

 But even more common is the testimony “I Regret My Abortion” from the women of the Silent No More Awareness Campaign, the largest mobilization in history of those who have had abortions and now speak out against it.
 “I Regret Lost Fatherhood” is the message that the men of the campaign offer, as they grieve the children they lost to abortion.
 The Church is called by today’s readings to welcome these individuals back, and to learn from their experience.

 The longer form of the second reading suggests the pro-life theme that we shared for the Feast of the Exaltation of the Cross (September 14), and we repeat that reflection below.

 “Pro-choice” is an exaltation of self; the cross is the denial of self.
 “Pro-choice” is the assertion of oneself; the cross is the emptying of oneself.
 “Pro-choice” says we can lift ourselves up; the cross says that we are obedient and that God lifts us up.